Michael McCormack (Australian politician): United States Capitol storming comments

 In January 2021, McCormack was criticised for comparing the 2021 storming of the United States Capitol by supporters of Donald Trump to Black Lives Matter protesters saying, "Any form of protest, whether it’s a protest over racial riots or indeed what we’ve seen on Capitol Hill in recent days, is condemned and is abhorred.”
-McCormack's statement was criticized by Amnesty International and the Opposition.
+McCormack's statement was criticised by Amnesty International and the Opposition.
 A spokesperson for McCormack later said, "Any form of violence should be condemned."